denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 `WindowOrWorkerGlobalScope.setTimeout()` can be called with `code` as first argument, which will be passed on to `eval`, which is bad.
-Eval will coerce her input to String, and evaluate what is produced, so Objects becode `'[object Object]'` which has hmmm ...  an `'Unexpected identifier'`!
+Eval will coerce her input to String, and evaluate what is produced, so Objects becomes `'[object Object]'` which has hmmm ...  an `'Unexpected identifier'`!

 - [eval()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) on MDN (don't use this)